omgnetwork/elixir-omg/apps/omisego_api/README.md

       - deploy the root chain contract
       - create the config file

-    You'll need to pass the configuration file to `mix` and `iex -S mix run` invocations with `--config your_config_file.exs` flag
+    You'll need to pass the configuration file to `mix` invocations with `--config your_config_file.exs` flag

-## Starting the child chain server

-- `cd apps/omisego_jsonrpc`
-- `mix run --no-halt --config path/to/config.exs`

-### Playing around with the child chain server

-You can run an IEx REPL to gain access to helper functions: from `omisego` root dir do `iex -S mix run --no-start --config path/to/config.exs`.
+To play around with the child chain server, you can run an IEx REPL to gain access to helper functions: from `omisego` root dir do `iex -S mix run --no-start --config path/to/config.exs`.
 In the REPL you can run commands mentioned in demos (see `docs/...`, don't pick `OBSOLETE` demos)

 ## Using the child chain server's API